Never Pay For A Mentor

 Before you say that a mentor isn’t something you want in your life, almost every success story I’ve read included the person finding a mentor who eventually became a lifelong friend.

-And connecting with each other is what life is all about.
+And connecting with others is what life is all about.